alanng10/Secane/Docue/Web/a.md

 This module kind can present type index with Type Board alpha Index button like any Class Lang module.

-Browser get module list from Internet Uri with the Uri protocol.
+Browser get module list from Internet Uri with the Uri proto.
 The browser Class Lang System then execute entry module as declared in the network response at the Uri.
 Network response specify the module ref of the entry module.